But-Mom/Multistage_Solar_Distillation_Modeling/README.md

 2.2 Downloading the Code
 -----------------------------
-1. Download all files to a local directory, maintaining folder structure:
+Download all files to a local directory, maintaining folder structure

-   project_folder/
-   ├── notebooks/
-   │   ├── Demo.ipynb
-   │   ├── MSD_NoCover.ipynb
-   │   ├── MSD_Aerogel.ipynb
-   │   ├── MSD_Glass.ipynb
-   │   └── MSD_PMMA.ipynb
-   ├── data/
-   │   ├── AG_transmittance.csv
-   │   ├── Glass_3mm_transmittance.csv
-   │   └── PMMA_3mm_transmittance.csv
-   ├── results/
-   │   └── [output files will be saved here]
-   └── README.txt (this file)

 2.3 Typical Installation Time
 ------------------------------